Homemade Sweetened Condensed Milk

 Juliette milking Cece | The Elliott Homestead

-In the slog of winter, a cow’s milk is not at it’s richest - even for their favorite milker.
+In the slog of winter, a cow’s milk is not at its richest, even for their favorite milker.
 Winter hay simply doesn’t provide the depth of cream that spring pastures will bring.
 A simmering saucepan of milk, cooked until it’s concentrated and creamy, reminds one of the riches that are to come in the early summer when she freshens once again.
 It is enhanced only by the subtle sweetness of dehydrated whole cane sugar and strong espresso, naturally.

 Sweetened Condensed Milk

-A large spoonful in coffee is blessed assurance during the cold winter.
+A large spoonful in coffee is a blessed assurance during the cold winter.
 That being said, I’m not opposed to drizzling it over crepes…

 Ingredients: